China defends initial response to chemical fires after port blasts

 Several thousand residents were moved to 10 schools after apartment buildings and homes were damaged.

-Mining giant BHP Billiton said its port operations and shipments were disrupted but its iron ore discharging berth had not been damaged.
+Mining giant BHP Billiton (BHP.AX) said its port operations and shipments were disrupted but its iron ore discharging berth had not been damaged.
 Oil tanker arrivals and departures were also disrupted.
-U.S. farm and construction equipment maker John Deere & Co said several workers were injured, some critically.
+[ID:nL3N10O2WY] U.S. farm and construction equipment maker John Deere & Co (DE.N) said several workers were injured, some critically.

 PACKAGING VIOLATIONS